 Viewing the qualification score

-Each customer's qualification score is displayed in that customer's dashboard, as well as in a column that you can add to the trials explorer for sorting and filtering.
+Each trial's qualification score is displayed in that trial's dashboard, as well as in a column that you can add to the trials explorer for sorting and filtering.

 Adding the trial qualification score column: